Descendent (2025 film)

 Descendent is a 2025 American science fiction thriller film written and directed by Peter Cilella, and produced by filmmaking duo Justin Benson and Aaron Moorhead.
 Starring Ross Marquand and Sarah Bolger, the film premiered at South by Southwest on March 10, 2025.
 It was released on digital platforms on August 15, 2025.

 Premise

 Sean Bruner, a school security guard in Los Angeles, struggles with childhood trauma while he and his wife, Andrea, prepare for the birth of their first child.
 One night during his shift, a mysterious beam of light appears in the sky, and he later wakes up in a hospital with abilities of "creating vivid, unsettling drawings of extraterrestrials and desert landscapes".

 Production

 Descendent was written and directed by Peter Cilella in his feature directorial debut.
 Ross Marquand and Sarah Bolger was cast in the leading roles.
 It was financed by Highland Film Group and produced by Justin Benson and Aaron Moorhead, David Lawson Jr, and Caleb Ward of Rustic Films.
-Under the shooting title of Josiah Road, principal photography look place on location in Los Angeles from January to February 2023.
+Under the shooting title of Josiah Road, principal photography took place on location in Los Angeles from January to February 2023.